microsoft/aitour-llmops-with-gen-ai-tools/README.md

 - Gain the ability to stay in their preferred local development environment when desired and smoothly switch to AI Studio for enhanced collaboration.

 ## Technology Used
+- Backend application
   - Prompty
+  - FastAPI
+  - OpenTelemetry
+- Frontend application
+  - React
+  - Typescript
+  - ViteJS
+- AI Models
   - GPT-4o
   - GPT-3.5 Turbo
+- Tools
+  - Azure AI Search
+  - Bing Search
+- Monitoring
+  - AppInsights
+  - Promptflow tracing
-- FastAPI
+- Infra
-- Azure Container Applications
+  - Azure Container Applications (ACA)
+  - Azure AI Hub
+  - Managed identity
+  - Key vault
+- Infra as code
   - azd (Azure Developer CLI)
-- AppInsights
+- CI/CD
-- Promptflow
+  - Github Actions

 ## Additional Resources and Continued Learning
 TODO: If you would like to link the user to further learning, please enter that here.